- Followers756.5K

 Media kits can be shared as PDFs or hosted as live webpages.
 Live formats are increasingly preferred because they are easier to update, share, and tailor to specific brand conversations.

-Some creators use solutions like CreatorsJet, which allow you to build a media kit where all your social media data is connected and refreshed automatically every day.
+Some creators use a media kit maker, which lets you build a media kit where all your social media data is connected and refreshed automatically every day.
 This keeps your stats accurate without requiring any manual updates.

 Before working on visuals, outline your sections and key messages.
 A clear structure helps brands quickly find the information they care about, even when they are only skimming, and often feels more professional than a heavily designed layout.